 Because Grayson College wants students to experience academic success, new students are asked to take reading, writing, and mathematics assessments to determine levels of college readiness and, if necessary, to place students in courses designed to prepare students for college.
 In accordance with the Texas Success Initiative, students are required to take a state-approved assessment prior to enrollment at GC or to demonstrate college readiness with performance on the ACT, SAT, or TAKS test.
 Students who enroll in Level 1 Certificate programs are exempt from assessment.
 Students with deficient scores or who are not otherwise exempt must take the TSI Assessment, which is aligned to the Texas College and Career Readiness Standards.
 It offers placement scores and a diagnostic profile of students' college readiness and/or adult basic education levels.
 The TSI Assessment is offered frequently throughout the week, and the testing schedules can be found on the Testing Center's Webpage; a link to this page can be found on the Grayson College homepage.
-All students will be required to complete a Pre-Assessment.
+All students will be required to complete a Pre-Assessment Activity before starting their exam, which is primarily designed to help students perform better on the assessment.
 The test fee is \$25.
 A limited number of assessment vouchers may be available to students qualifying for financial aid.
 Students with a disability are not exempt from Texas Success Initiative assessment requirement but may receive testing accommodations with appropriate documentation.
 Assessment scores do not affect admission to the College but are used in the advisement process for course selection.
-Students demonstrating weak basic skills on a state-approved assessment will receive an individualized

-Academic Success Plan, which describes the options available for each student to demonstrate college readiness in reading, writing, and math.
+Students demonstrating weak basic skills on a state-approved assessment will receive an individualized Academic Success Plan, which describes the options available for each student to demonstrate college readiness in reading, writing, and math.
 Test scores needed to demonstrate college readiness are:

 TSI Assessment

-Mathematics 350

-Reading 351
+Mathematics 350 Reading 351

 Writing Essay score of 5, or an essay score of 4 and a multiple choice score of 363